francoischalifour/medium-zoom/README.md

 #### `data-zoom-target`

 Specifies the high definition image to show on zoom.
-This image is loaded when the user clicks on the source image, only once.
+This image loads when the user clicks on the source image, only once.

 ```html
 <img